gskabdwal/assistant-pirate-ai/README.md

 ### Using the AI Voice Agent Endpoint (Day 9)

 The `/llm/query` endpoint now accepts audio input for the full non-streaming pipeline.
+Note: As of Day 10+, the preferred endpoint for conversations with session memory is `POST /agent/chat/{session_id}`.
+The `/llm/query` endpoint remains for historical reference and simple single-turn processing.

 #### POST /llm/query